 More warehouses are adopting types of robotics technology than ever before.
 The warehouse robotics market was valued at $2.28 billion in 2016 and is expected to grow at a CAGR of 11.8% between 2017 and 2022, reaching $6 billion in value by 2022, with the U.S. market leading the way.

-There are several types of warehouse robots offering varying functionality, allowing warehouses to select robotics solutions that aid with various processes.
+There are several types of warehouse robots in logistics offering varying functionality, allowing warehouses to select robotics solutions that aid with various processes.
 Warehouse operators should understand the available options to implement the right technologies to suit the warehouse’s needs.
 We’ve created this guide to provide an overview of the warehouse robotics market, the types of warehouse robots, their functions, use cases and other information warehouse operators need to know to make informed technology investments.

 - Types of warehouse robots